-The significance of Muslims serving in the UK military has been highlighted twice in the last few days, both times in relation to the killing of a soldier in Woolwich.
+The significance of Muslims serving in the UK military has been highlighted several times in the last few days, both times in relation to the killing of a soldier in Woolwich.
 The first was by Paul Goodman on the conservativehome website.
-In a longer piece on the implications of a terror attack committed by Islamists in the UK he wrote:
+In a longer piece on the implications of a terror attack committed by Islamists in the UK he said:

 Islam is compatible with democracy, Islamism is not – but politicians have neither the knowledge nor the mandate to help shape “a British Islam”.
 Perhaps all they can do is run an effective security strategy, and make limited political progress.
 The latter would include recruiting more Muslims into the armed forces – there were about 600 in 2010: one of the biggest barriers to recruitment, according to Shiraz Maher’s Ties That Bind, is that young Muslims are unaware that the opportunity to join is there at all.
 (Maher’s pamphlet for Policy Exchange tells the story of how hundreds of thousands of Muslims fought for Britain in two world wars.)